UltraEngine/Documentation/CPP_CreateListBox.md

 # CreateListBox #

-The button widget can be used to create push buttons, checkboxes, radio buttons, and toolbar items.
+The listbox widget displays a vertical list of items.
+The widget emits a WIDGETACTION event when an item is double-clicked, or when the enter key is pressed, with the item index stored in the event data member.
+The widget emits a WIDGETSELECT event when a new item is selected, with the item index stored in the event data member.

+.
 Buttons emit a WIDGETACTION event when pushed.
 Some styles use the widget state to indicate whether they are selected.

 ## Syntax ##
-- shared_ptr<[Widget](Widget.md)\> **CreateListBox**(const int x, const int y, const int width, const int height, shared_ptr<[Widget](Widget.md)\> parent, const ListBoxStyle = LISTBOX_DEFAULT)
+- shared_ptr<[Widget](Widget.md)\> **CreateListBox**(const int x, const int y, const int width, const int height, shared_ptr<[Widget](Widget.md)\> parent)

 | Parameter | Description |
 | --- | --- |